DanialAlyousef/notes_only_for_Andrew_Ng_students/README.md

 ## Words of thanks

-For the great sensi [Andrew Ng](https://www.linkedin.com/in/andrewyng/) for the valuable materials we've learned from him in his courses.
+For the great sensi [Andrew Ng](https://www.linkedin.com/in/andrewyng/) for the valuable materials we've learned from his courses on [Coursera](https://www.coursera.org/) and [Deepleaning.ai](https://learn.deeplearning.ai/).

 ## Contributing